Young Catalan liberal rises in challenge to Rajoy's grip on Spanish power

 A veteran politician who has survived past crises, Rajoy leads a minority government and has yet to get a 2018 budget through parliament.
 However, he is under no immediate pressure as he can simply roll over the 2017 budget for months.

-Also, the opposition is so fractured that it probably cannot bring Rajoy down and no serious leadership rival has emerged within his traditional center-right Popular Party (PP).
+Also, the opposition is so fractured that it probably cannot bring Rajoy down and no serious leadership rival has emerged within his traditional centre-right Popular Party (PP).

 If the secessionists pursue their aims by negotiation, they too are unlikely to pose a great threat to Rajoy, who could also re-impose direct rule in the region if they decided to act unilaterally.